what is cma

 Is CMA better than CA?

-This depends on the interest and qualification of the student.
-However, CA has detailed accounting knowledge, and CMA is more focused on business strategies.
+This depends on the interests and qualifications of the student.
+However, CA has detailed accounting knowledge, and CMA focuses more on business strategies.

 Is CMA easy to pass?

-Candidates need proper study preparation to pass the CMA exam, as it has a high level of difficulty.
+Candidates need proper study preparation to pass the CMA exam, as it is difficult.